 Back to prior page

 (Courtesy of Calvin Castine)

-Horse #6 --- Tyler also rode what looks like a palomino in films like RIO RATTLER (Reliable, 1935), ORPHAN OF THE PECOS (Victory, 1937) and LOST RANCH (Victory, 1937).
-The above photo is from ORPHAN OF THE PECOS (Victory, 1937).
-Click HERE for another photo of Tom and this horse from ORPHAN OF THE PECOS (Victory, 1937).
+Horse #6 - Tyler also rode what looks like a palomino in films like RIO RATTLER (Reliable, 1935), ORPHAN OF THE PECOS (Victory, 1937) and LOST RANCH (Victory, 1937).
+The two photos above are from ORPHAN OF THE PECOS (Victory, 1937).

-Horse #7 --- the above publicity still is from Tom's days at Republic in the Three Mesquiteers series, and this white is probably Silver (Silver Chief) which was the horse used in the two Lone Ranger chapterplays.
+Horse #7 - the above publicity still is from Tom's days at Republic in the Three Mesquiteers series.
+Based on that mark on the horse's neck and black dot by the right eye, this is Silver (Silver Chief) which was the horse used in the two Lone Ranger chapterplays.

-Above, from L-to-R are Bob Steele (on Zane), Jimmie Dodd (on a rental/studio hoss) and Tom Tyler during their days as the last team of actors to portray the Three Mesquiteers during the final season of releases in 1942-43.
+Above, from L-to-R are Bob Steele (on Zane), Jimmie Dodd (on a rental/studio hoss) and Tom Tyler (on Silver / Silver Chief) during their days as the last team of actors to portray the Three Mesquiteers during the final season of releases in 1942-43.

+Back to prior page